-INDIVIDUAL PRESENTATION AND FINAL PAPER: During the first week of class, students will select a hormone from a list provided by Dr. Hobbs.
-This hormone will be the topic of their individual presentation and final paper.
-Students will 1) discuss how the hormone was discovered, 2) discuss the source, target, and action of the hormone, and 3) design a brief experiment examining the effects of the hormone.
-You must support points 2 and 3 above using peer-reviewed primary research articles (review articles are acceptable, but make sure they are not your only source).
+FINAL PAPER: During the first week of class, students will submit a list of three hormones chosen from a list provided by Dr. Hobbs.
+If multiple students select the same hormone, Dr. Hobbs will randomly assign one student the hormone and give the other student(s) their alternative hormone.
+This hormone will be the topic of their final paper.
+In this paper, students will 1) discuss how the hormone was discovered, 2) discuss the source, target, and action of the hormone, and 3) design a brief experiment examining the effects of the hormone.
+You must support points 2 and 3 above using peer-reviewed primary research articles (review articles are acceptable, but most of your articles should be primary research articles).
 Be creative with your experiment!
 Make sure to discuss the organisms or cells you use and justify why they are important for your experiment.
 Also be sure to include basic methodology and expected results for your experiment.
-This paper is due by May 17, 11:55pm CT.
+This paper is due by Monday, May 15th at 11:59pm CT.